- Vendors provide information that is used during the software selection process.

 “Knowledge management—Manages and makes accessible unstructured information such as text files, slide shows, or audio files.
 Includes integrated search, content management, publishing, classification, and workflow capabilities, as well as an open framework for third-party repositories.”

 SAP has a product called Solution Manager, which has a few advantages in terms of documenting the implementation and allows Solution Manager to take you directly to configuration within the application.
 I analyze Solution Manager in the article.
 However, these other things described in this quote either do not exist or are so overstated that they do not communicate what SAP’s knowledge management products use.
 Furthermore, Solution Manager is only used (and lightly used at that) by configurators like me.
 Solution Manager is not used in the way described above, and no other portal, which SAP may offer to clients, works in that way.

 “Business intelligence—Enables organizations to integrate, analyze, and disseminate business-critical information.
 Includes a robust suite of tools for creating and publishing customized, interactive reports and applications, which supports your decision making at every level.”

 Business intelligence, which is covered by SAP’s BI and Business Objects products, is not any more robust than any other reporting platform.
-In fact, according to the research firm Gartner; SAP has the lowest scores for both software quality and customer support of any application vendor in the space.
-I rarely see SAP BW add value for clients; in fact, in most cases, BI reports are missing in action.
+In fact, according to the research firm Gartner, SAP has the lowest scores for both software quality and customer support of any application vendor in the space.
+I rarely see SAP BW add value for clients; in most cases, BI reports are missing in action.

-SAP is About Master Data Management?
+Is SAP About Master Data Management?

 “Master data management—Promotes information integrity across the business network in heterogeneous IT environments.
 Provides services to consolidate, harmonize, and centrally manage your master data, including business partner information, product master and structures, and technical-asset information.”